fadhilfath/CustomerDataAnalysis/src/hackathons/business-location/index.md

 ### Business Type

-Our team chose to analyze candidate locations for (fill in the business type).
+Our team chose to analyze candidate locations for a new 24-hours diner
 ### Contributors

 The team members who contributed to this hackathon are: